Synchronization in Networks of Heterogeneous Kuramoto-Sakaguchi Oscillators with Higher-order Interactions

 The forward sweep, FS (magenta), and backward sweep, BS (cyan), branches reveal that the coupled system may exhibit hysteresis, and the width of this hysteresis depends on $\beta$, $D$, and $k_2$.
 For example, Figs.~\ref{fig: Fig. 3}(a,d,g) show clear hysteresis loops whose widths progressively shrink as the phase lag $\beta$ increases, for a fixed set of the remaining parameters.
 Similarly, Figs.~\ref{fig: Fig. 3}(a,b,c) illustrate that hysteresis persists only up to a certain level of stochasticity, and the hysteresis width decreases as the noise intensity $D$ increases.

-From Fig.~\ref{fig: Fig. 3} and Fig.~\ref{fig: Fig. 4}, it is evident that the higher-order interaction strength $k_2$ plays a major role in widening the multistable region.
-This behavior differs from the finite-size effect reported in \cite{suman2024finite}, where the system size controls the width of the multistable region.
+From Fig.~\ref{fig: Fig. 3} and Fig.~\ref{fig: Fig. 4}, it is evident that the higher-order interaction strength $k_2$ plays a major role in widening the bistable region.
+This behavior differs from the finite-size effect reported in \cite{suman2024finite}, where the system size controls the width of the bistable region.

+To examine the robustness of the synchronization transition with respect to the initial conditions, we performed additional numerical simulations using two different phase distributions, namely, random phases uniformly distributed in $[0,2\pi]$ and phases uniformly distributed in $[0,\pi/2]$, in addition to the equally populated anti-phase bi-cluster state.
+As shown in Fig.~\ref{fig: Fig. 6}, all three initial conditions exhibit qualitatively similar synchronization transitions and hysteresis behavior.
+Although the transition points show minor quantitative differences, the overall synchronization behavior is determined primarily by the model parameters rather than the choice of initial conditions.
 To understand the mechanism behind the emergence of bistability between synchronized and desynchronized states in our coupled network, we further analyze the system dynamics theoretically, as described in the following sections.